+abbreviate=

+false

-- abbreviate= By default, biblatex-chicago-notes prints the longer bibstrings, mainly for use in false the bibliography, but since notes require the shorter forms of many of them, I've had to define many new strings for use there. - autocite= Biblatex-chicago-notes places references in footnotes by default. footnote citetracker= true The citetracker for the \ifciteseen test is enabled globally. alldates=comp The specification calls for the long format when presenting dates, slightly short- ened when presenting date ranges. dateabbrev= false The Manual prefers full month names in the notes & bibliography style. ibidtracker= constrict This enables the use of "Ibid" in notes, but only in the most strictly-defined circumstances.
+By default, biblatex-chicago-notes prints the longer bibstrings, mainly for use in the bibliography, but since notes require the shorter forms of many of them, I've had to define many new strings for use there.

+Biblatex-chicago-notes places references in footnotes by default.

+autocite= footnote

+The citetracker for the \ifciteseen test is enabled globally. citetracker= true alldates=comp dateabbrev= false ibidtracker= constrict This enables the use of "Ibid" in notes, but only in the most strictly-defined circumstances.
 Whenever there might be any ambiguity, biblatex should default to printing a more informative reference.
+Remember also that you can use the \cite command to disable this functionality in any given reference, or indeed one of the fullcite commands if you need the long note form for any reason.

+The specification calls for the long format when presenting dates, slightly shortened when presenting date ranges.

+The Manual prefers full month names in the notes & bibliography style.

+loccittracker =constrict

+This allows the package to determine whether two consecutive citations of the same source also cite the same page of that source.
+In such a case, Ibid alone will be printed, without the page reference, following the specification (16.47).

+maxbibnames

+minbibnames

-Remember also that you can use the \cite command to disable this functionality in any given reference, or indeed one of the fullcite commands if you need the long note form for any reason. loccittracker =constrict This allows the package to determine whether two consecutive citations of the same source also cite the same page of that source.
-In such a case, Ibid alone will be printed, without the page reference, following the specification (14.29). maxbibnames =10 minbibnames =7 These two options are new, and control the number of names printed in the bibliography when that number exceeds 10.
-These numbers follow the recommendations of the Manual (14.76), and they are different from those for use in notes.
-With biblatex 1.6 you can no longer redefine maxnames and minnames in the \printbibliography command at the bottom of your document, so biblatex-chicago now does this automatically for you, though of course you can change them in your document preamble. pagetracker= true This enables page tracking for the \iffirstonpage and \ifsamepage commands for controlling, among other things, the printing of "Ibid."
-It tracks individual pages if $\[Mathbb{L}^T\]EX$ is in oneside mode, or whole spreads in twoside mode. sortcase= false This turns off the sorting of uppercase and lowercase letters separately, a prac- tice which the Manual doesn't appear to recommend. sorting= \cms@choose This new setting tests whether you are using Biber as your backend, and if so enables a custom biblatex-chicago sorting scheme for the bibliography (cms).
-If you are using any other backend, it reverts to the biblatex default (nty).
-Please see the discussion of \DeclareSortingScheme just below. usetranslator =true This enables automatic use of the translator at the head of entries in the absence of an author or an editor.
+These two options are new, and control the number of names printed in the bibliography when that number exceeds 10.
+These numbers follow the recommendations of the Manual (17.29-30), and they are different from those for use in notes.
+With biblatex 1.6 and later you can no longer redefine maxnames and minnames in the \printbibliography command at the bottom of your document, so biblatex-chicago now does this automatically for you, though of course you can change them in your document preamble.

+pagetracker= true This enables page tracking for the \iffirstonpage and \ifsamepage commands for controlling, among other things, the printing of "Ibid."
+It tracks individual pages if LATEX is in oneside mode, or whole spreads in twoside mode.

+sortcase= false This turns off the sorting of uppercase and lowercase letters separately, a practice which the Manual doesn't appear to recommend.

+usetranslator =true This enables automatic use of the translator at the head of entries in the absence of an author or an editor.
 In the bibliography, the entry will be alphabetized by the translator's surname.
 You can disable this functionality on a per-entry basis by setting usetranslator=false in the options field.
 Cf. silver:gawain.